-- BOCES was created by the New York State Legislature in 1948 to encourage school districts to pool and share ٠ resources. - Schools receive "BOCES aid" from the state to help encourage the sharing of resources. ٠ - BOCES cannot levy taxes.
-All monies come from services delivered to school districts or from grants. • - Unexpended funds are returned to components after the close of the fiscal year.
-Only limited grants allow a ٠ short carry-over of funds and only for the purposes of the grant. - There are 37 BOCES throughout the state serving over 721 Public School Districts.
+- BOCES was created by the New York State Legislature in 1948 to encourage school districts to pool and share - Schools receive "BOCES aid" from the state to help encourage the sharing of resources. - BOCES cannot levy taxes.
+All monies come from services delivered to school districts or from grants. - Unexpended funds are returned to components after the close of the fiscal year.
+Only limited grants allow a short carry-over of funds and only for the purposes of the grant. - As of 2013, there are 37 BOCES throughout the state serving over 721 Public School Districts.